 Comparison of Radionuclide and Accelerator Experiments.
 As outlined earlier, concerns have been raised regarding the use of accelerator experiments for replicating radionuclide α-decay irradiations, owing to the very high local dose rates inherent in accelerator studies.31 The radionuclide experiments and stochastic calculations presented show little difference in G(H2)α relative to the corresponding accelerator experiments.
 As there is little difference between the G(H2)α values from accelerator and radionuclide experiments, it may be concluded that these two approaches to investigating the effects of α-irradiation on matter are equivalent; at the very least in terms of H2 production from aqueous solutions.
 Furthermore, the results from the stochastic calculations are important for resolving this matter, as they reflect the limiting low dose, isolated track regime and, therefore, any significant effects attributed to dose rate would have become apparent in the calculated yields, which is not the case.
-Consequently, concerns attributed to the overlapping of tracks and/or non-homogeneous energy distribution through the use of very high local dose rates by accelerator studies may be considered to be unfounded.
+Consequently, concerns attributed to the overlapping of tracks and/or non-homogeneous energy distribution through the use of very high local dose rates by accelerator studies may be considered to be unfounded with respect to the radiolytic formation of H2.
+This is not to say that dose rate effects do not play a part in the evolution of other water radiolysis species.

 On the other hand, the data presented show the challenges of using radionuclide studies to provide insight into radiation effects when using redox active metals, such as plutonium.
 At sufficiently high concentrations, redox active metals are able to influence the chemistry of an irradiated solution and in doing so alter the yields of observable radiolytic products.,, Preliminary calculations performed as part of this work, given in Figure 4, provide evidence for plutonium’s influence on radiation track chemistry at low nitric acid concentrations (≤1 × 10−3 mol dm−3).